 One of the most important aspects of a successful onboarding program is setting clear expectations for the new hire.
 This includes explaining the company’s culture, its goals and objectives, and the specific job duties the new employee will be responsible for.

-It’s also important to provide the new hire with clear instructions on how to do their job and what tools and resources they will need to be successful.
-Every employee is different in terms of what they need to be successful, so it’s important to take the time to get to know each new hire and customize their onboarding experience accordingly.
+It’s also essential to provide the new hire with clear instructions on how to do their job and what tools and resources they will need to be successful.
+Every employee is different in terms of what they need to be successful, so it’s essential to take the time to get to know each new hire and customize their onboarding experience accordingly.

 Some things to communicate include: